tuxinal/impostorCord/README.md

 Note: this will make the debug version to make the release version add `-c Release` to the  end of the second and third command

+also reading the Impostor plugin docs may be helpful: https://github.com/Impostor/Impostor/blob/dev/docs/Writing-a-plugin.md

 ## Credits
 [Impostor](https://github.com/impostor/Impostor) for obvious reasons i hope